FunnelEnvy/headlineenvy/readme.txt

 4. Select the post types you wish to allow for headline testing.
 5. Visit any post edit page and you will see a new button prompting you to add additional headlines!
 Enter a few and hit Save/Update/Publish.
 6. That's it!

+== Screenshots ==

+1. Add an alternate title to begin an experiment.
+2. Multiple headlines added to experiment.
+3. Winning headline!